Minecraft652/SFTFinance/README.md

 Tokens that allow interaction between original tokens and ERC20 standard tokens smart contracts.(Like Ether,USDT)

+## End User License Agreement

+To use SFTFinance (hereinafter referred to as this software) you need to agree to the following agreements:

+- The player wallet data of this software is the user's personal privacy data.
+- Using this software, all operations are caused by personal, such as asset loss the author does not assume any responsibility.
+- Investment is risky and operation should be cautious.
+Please comply with local laws and regulations when using this software.
+- The author reserves the right of final interpretation of this software, users and administrators can use this software free of charge.

 ## Features

-- Connect your server to the EVM standard blockchain（Ethereum Mainnet, Ropsten, Binance Smart Chain）
+- Connect your server to EVM-compatible blockchain (Ethereum Mainnet, Binance Smart Chain) and other test chains.
-- Let players have their own crypto wallets and transfer money to each other.
+- Let players have their own digital wallets and transfer money to each other.
-- Provide basic ways to interact with ERC20 token smart contracts such as USDT, DAI and any standard contracts based on ERC20 tokens.
+- Provide basic ways to interact with ERC20 token smart contracts such as USDT, DAI and any ERC20 token based standard contracts.
-- Administrators can customize transactions between players and servers and execute them on the blockchain.
+- Administrators can customize transaction pairs that allow players to interact with the server and execute them on the blockchain.

 ## Support

 - Support custom ERC20 token contracts.
-- Support EVM blockchain and custom blockchain HTTP address.
+- Support EVM compatible blockchain and custom BLOCKCHAIN HTTP address.
-- Supports custom administrators to customize transaction pairs.
+- Supports administrators to customize transaction pairs.
-- Supports the generation of crypto wallets and export to other wallets.
-(Like Metamask)
+- Supports generating digital wallets and exporting them to other wallets.
+- Supports multiple token contracts and trading pairs.
+- RPC connection blockchain is not currently supported.

 ## Installation

-- Put the plug-in into the server side's plugins folder.
+- Put the plugin into the server side's plugins folder
-- If the server is started, files such as config.yml are automatically generated.
+- If the server is started, files such as config.yml are automatically generated
-- Plug-ins can only be configured when the server is off.
+- Plugin can only be configured when the server is disabled
 - After the configuration is complete, it can be used normally.

 ## Command